 The School District participates in the Putnam-Northern Westchester Board of Cooperative Educational Services ("BOCES").
 BOCES is a voluntary cooperative association of school districts in a geographic area that share planning, services and programs which provide educational and support services.
 BOCES' governing board is elected based on the vote of members of the participating districts' governing boards.
 BOCES' budget is comprised of separate budgets for administrative, program and capital costs.
 BOCES charges the districts for program costs based on participation and for administrative and capital costs.
-Each component school district's full value of taxable properties in effect at the time of adoption bears to the total full value of taxable properties of all component school districts within the BOCES as defined in Education Law.
+Each component school district's share of administrative and capital costs is determined by the ratio which the component school district's full value of taxable properties in effect at the time of adoption bears to the total full value of taxable properties of all component school districts within the BOCES as defined in Education Law.
 Copies of BOCES' financial statements can be requested from Putnam-Northern Westchester BOCES, 200 BOCES Drive, Yorktown Heights, New York, 10598.